 Make your own gifts

 Be creative — homemade food and handmade items can be some of the most useful and unique gifts.
 There are tons of online tutorials for handmade and homemade gifts online.
-Join Pinterest for inspiration — it’s a virtual pin board for you to find and save ideas/recipes/favorite things, etc. Living on the Cheap has lots of homemade gift ideas, like these 15 quick and easy handmade Christmas gift ideas.
+These 15 quick and easy handmade Christmas gift ideas are a great place to start!

 What are your tips for thoughtful holiday gifts on a budget?